Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

   Algorithms for the relaxed online bin-packing model<br>
   SIAM J. Comput.
 Issue 5, vol. 30, 2000.__

+The relaxed online bin packing algorithm define a way to achieve online bin packing with extra move of items when packing a new item.
+The number of additional move is bounded to 3 for inserting a new element and 7 when an element has to move.
+Extrapolated to virtual machines migrations, it's interesting because it allows a limited amount of VM migration when adding a new VM, it is not strict as a simple online bin packing algorithm.

 ### Motivation

 ### Algorithmic study - methods